petermr/semanticClimate/ipcc/ar6/wg3/Chapter07/README.md

 <h4> What is chapter 7 about?  </h4>

-<b>Title</b>Agriculture, Forestry and Other Land Uses.
+<b>Title: </b>Agriculture, Forestry and Other Land Uses.
-This chapter focuses on managed ecosystems and theri ability to offer mitigation opportunities for climate change.
+<p>This chapter focuses on managed ecosystems and theri ability to offer mitigation opportunities for climate change.</p>

 <h4> Work flow </h4>